 About me

-Counselling offers you a safe, confidential space to talk about your relationships, behaviours, innermost thoughts and feelings with a trained professional who will not judge you.
-It does not seek to offer you solutions but rather to explore complicated feelings and recognise unhelpful recurring patterns in thinking and relating with the aim of helping you to make sense of things and understand yourself better.
+I offer a safe, confidential space for you to talk about your relationships, behaviours, innermost thoughts and feelings.
+I do not seek to offer you solutions but rather to help you explore complicated feelings and recognise unhelpful recurring patterns in thinking and relating with the aim of helping you to make sense of things and understand yourself better.

-It can be hard to reflect on difficult thoughts, emotions and events - past and present - and takes courage to make that first step in acknowledging that you need help and to speak openly about your issues.
+It can be hard to reflect on difficult thoughts, emotions and events - past and present - and takes courage to make that first step in acknowledging that you would like some help with things that are troubling you; and to speak openly, perhaps for the first time, about your issues.
 Thank you for taking that step.
 Counselling can help ease emotional pain, enhance relationships, and alter harmful behaviours.
 It is good talk!

 Training, qualifications & experience